wjpurdum/react-redux-shopping-cart/README.md

 // typically the lines below would be condensed into :
 // export default connect(mapStateToProps, mapDispatchToProps)(Cart)

-// returns a wrapper that we need to pass the component into const connection = connect(mapStateToProps, mapDispatchToProps)
+// returns a function wrapper that we need to pass the component into const wrapperFunction = connect(mapStateToProps, mapDispatchToProps)

-// wraps the Cart component with the store connection configured above const wrappedComponent = connection(Cart)
+// wraps the Cart component with the store connection configured above const wrappedComponent = wrapperFunction(Cart)

 export default wrappedComponent